 WAG FLGOFF Raymond A. Graetz, 417175 (WIA, rescued) Mount Pleasant, SA

 Ditched May 20, 1944 at 11:14am

-from Tadji Airfield at 8:42am on bombing mission against Wom Point to Suain.
+On May 20, 1944 at 8:42am took off from Tadji Airfield piloted by F/O Lyle M. McLaren as one of nine Beauforts on bombing mission against Wom Point to Suain.
 Over the target, this Beaufort was hit by anti-aircraft fire and ditched into the sea in the vicinity of Wom Point.
 The crew deployed the life raft and paddled towards shore.

 Fates of the Crew